bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kuku.md

 * Kuku went to the library and began to study the papers that were being produced in this new area.
 * This was somewhat of a challenge since he had a supervisor who was not in a position to be much help and, in addition, Kuku had to teach courses at the University of Ife.
 * Kuku was awarded an M.Sc. by the University of Ibadan in 1968.
-* Kuku married Felicia Osifunke Kalesanwo on 28 December 1968; they have four children Dolapo Kuku, Solape Kuku, Yemisi Kuku and Kemi Kuku.
 * Dr (Mrs) Kuku was at various times President, Nigerian Association of University Women (Ibadan Branch), a member of Zonta International, Ibadan and member of National Council of Women Societies (Ibadan).
 * After receiving an invitation from Hyman Bass to undertake research at Columbia University, New York City, and, after arranging leave from the University of Ibadan, Kuku spent the year 1970-71 at Columbia University.
 * During this year Hyman Bass acted as a thesis advisor to Kuku who returned to the University of Ibadan and submitted his thesis On the Whitehead group of p-adic integral group-rings of finite p-groups.